 DSS provides services and coordinates academic accommodations for students with documented disabilities, whether visible (physical, visual, or hearing) or hidden (learning disability, ADHD, Autism, psychiatric, etc).

 Remember that it's okay to ask for help!
 The LRN is there to support you, but so are your professors, advisers, classmates, and friends.
 Don't be afraid to reach out.”

 — Carlie Banchi ’20, Actuarial Science and Honors Program graduate

 Center for Teaching, Learning, and Mentoring (CTLM)

 The Center for Teaching, Learning, and Mentoring (CTLM) supports Arcadia’s innovative pedagogies and adaptive strategies, working with all groups on campus to support transformative learning experiences.
-Join our Canvas Collaborative Community, an online space where all students, staff, and faculty at Arcadia can share resources, discuss best practices, and liaise across departments.
-Read more about our department in our CTLM Newsletter.
-Questions?
+Learn more at the CTLM Website Questions?
 Contact firstname.lastname@example.org.

-The Office of Study Away is ready to assist you in exploring the world and planning your next adventure.
+The Division of Civic and Global Engagment is ready to assist you in exploring the world and planning your next adventure.
 Limited in-person study abroad opportunities are available to students, along with an expanded Arcadia Abroad Online portfolio, including virtual, global internships and programs.
 Study away advisers are available to meet with you virtually about your study abroad goals.